tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 * Slack out the [PyViz Installation Guide](../../06-PyViz/Supplemental/PyVizInstallationGuide.md).
 Tell students to complete the installations and verify them with a TA before the end of the next class.

 * This lesson includes the demonstration and use of two APIs that require users to have accounts and API keys.
 You, students, and TAs will all need to have created accounts and received API keys prior to this lesson.
 The following links can be used to sign up for accounts and get keys.
-Slack these links out to TAs and students before the beginning of the lesson, so they have ample time to sign up if the haven't.
+Slack these links out to TAs and students before the beginning of the lesson, so they have ample time to sign up if they haven't.
 Students were instructed to sign up at the end of Lesson 5.1.
 There will be an activity dedicated to confirming that each student has signed up.

   * [Quandl](https://www.quandl.com/sign-up-modal?defaultModal=showSignUp)